TuongDoan/document-processor-pcf/README.md

 ## 🔐 Security & privacy

-Parsing happens **client-side** in the app session.
-Validate and sanitize sensitive outputs before forwarding to external services.
-Use **AllowedFileTypes** to restrict uploads in sensitive apps.
+- Parsing happens **client-side** in the app session.
+- Although it was designed to dodge Formula Injection Attacks, you should validate and sanitize sensitive outputs before forwarding them to external services.
+- Use **AllowedFileTypes** to restrict uploads in sensitive apps.